dawarit65/dawarit65.github.io/README.md

 ## FAQs
 ---------------
 - Why has my theme not changed?

    Sometimes it takes a couple of minutes for any change to the Jekyll slate theme to be effective.

+- Why is Markdown better than word processor?

+   Markdown is better than word processor because it is easier to format plain text for webpages and it does not have an outdated version unlike a word processor.

 ## Bugs and Troubleshooting
 ---------------